-- using the medication in a way not prescribed, such as more frequently or in larger doses
+- using their own medication in a way not prescribed, such as more frequently or in larger doses

-- taking the medication in a different form than prescribed, such as crushing the tablets or opening the pills and smoking, snorting, or injecting the contents
+- taking the drug in a different form than prescribed, such as smoking, snorting, or injecting it

-There are a few reasons why mixing alcohol and stimulants, such as Adderall, is not safe.
+There are several potential reasons why mixing alcohol and Adderall is not safe.

 - stumbling, unsteady movement, or poor coordination